amgz1997/intership_project/setup&readme.md

 ## 9) Pick_Aruco

 For this part , we have create a server which allow to plab the pick and place scene with moveit .
 This server specifies the differents instances for the object ot grasp .
 Once we define the server , we create a client which allows us to pick the object with using the server and the pose of object through a ArUco .
 The server call a function named sphericalgrasp for the grasping a spherical ,cylindrique ... object .

 When the robot see the aruco pattern , it plan a trajectory for grasping this object .
 The end effector of the robot approch the object, and the end effector grasp  the object .

-See the script spherical_grasp_server.py for details about object grasping and see script behaviortree.py/class pick_place() for details about  object picking  and placing .
+See the script spherical_grasp_server.py for details about object grasping and see script behaviorTree.py/class pick_place() for details about  object picking  and placing .

 ### NB: L'arbre des actions étant en séquence tant qu'une action n'est pas excutée , le py-tree-watcher met une croix sur l'action qui n'est pas exécutée.

+## Report

+Abstrat
+Contents
+Liste of tables ,figures
+Intro
+State of art on TIAGo
+State of art on ROS
+State of art on BehaviorTree
+_Intro
+_ BehaviorTree ( see the doc for the explain of the behavior Tree composition ) _ Comparison between  the state machine

+Task(Scenario with TIAGo)
+_ Intro
+_ How to implement a action with behaviorTree
+_ How to build a tree
+_ Explain the choice of the strucuture of the tree
+_ Explain each action and their implement with behaviorTree

+Experience
+_Show for each action an image to illustrate the action

+User manuel
+_ Explain how the reproduce the project

+Conclusion
+Futur work
+Acknowledgements
+Reference
+_try to follow the chronologic order of the report Annnexe and code repository

-## A Faire !!
+## A Faire !!!

 1) Lire la doc sur py_trees !!( A reprendre)
 2) Voir comment exécuter l'arbre en seul fois ( soit command ros ou command py_trees ) ou l'arreter après une exécution .!!!
-3) Try to see the placing object is correctly excuted !!
+3) Try to see the placing object is correctly executed !!!
+4) Change the package name navigation to task !!!
+5) Voir comment le script spherical graps fonctionnent en détails !!!